redtexts/texts/luxemburg_1925_political_economy.md

 Finally we have the lower agriculturalists.
 Here, it is true for the first time that the kinship group is admitted to be a completely communist economic community.

-_But_ -- and here this "but" follows hard on the heels -- here too "industry undermines social equality" (when Grosse talks of industry he naturally means commodity production, being unable to differentiate the one from the other), "creating a movable individual property, which prevails over the common property in land and destroys this.' " And despite the community of land, "the separation between rich and poor already exists here."
+_But_ -- and here this "but" follows hard on the heels -- here too "industry undermines social equality" (when Grosse talks of industry he naturally means commodity production, being unable to differentiate the one from the other), "creating a movable individual property, which prevails over the common property in land and destroys this.'"
+And despite the community of land, "the separation between rich and poor already exists here."
 Communism is thus reduced to a brief interval of economic history, which moreover begins with private property and ends with private property. _Quod erat demonstrandum_.

 ### 2.3